 Prior to that Mr. Woolner was President, Chief Executive Officer and a Director of Velvet Exploration Ltd., a publicly traded oil and natural gas exploration and production company, from April 1997 to July 2001, when it was acquired by El Paso Oil & Gas Inc. At that time he became a director of El Paso Oil and Gas Canada Inc., serving until May 2002.
 Before founding Velvet, Mr. Woolner was a Senior Vice President of Morrison Petroleums Ltd. from 1991 to 1997.

 Senior Managing Director, Infrastructure & Natural Resources, OTPP

 Dale Burgess leads the Infrastructure and Natural Resources department and is responsible for overseeing infrastructure acquisitions and asset management globally.
 He was previously head of the Infrastructure & Natural Resources team for Latin America where he oversaw portfolio companies as well as business development and origination in target countries across the LATAM region.

 Dale joined Ontario Teachers’ in 1996 and has deep experience in the utilities, power and transportation sectors.
-He worked on the acquisition of Cubico Sustainable Investments and Autopista Arco Norte and currently serves on the board of Saesa.
+He worked on the acquisition of Cubico Sustainable Investments and Autopista Arco Norte and currently serves on the boards of AndesCan, Ontario Airports Investments Ltd., and Heritage Royalty.
 Dale holds a BA (Accounting) from the University of Waterloo.
 He is a Chartered Accountant, a CFA Charterholder and a graduate of the Institute of Corporate Directors.